JoeDDenn/tindoassessment/README.md

 ## To use the component

 simply import component

 ```javascript
 import { Modal } from "./components/Modal";
 ```

-    create a state for managing if the component is open and closing it
+create a state for managing modal visibility

 ```javascript
 const [openModal, setOpenModal] = useState(false);
 ```

 then use the component like so

 ```javascript
 <Modal